 First off, Kevin as Cheung Sing Hei.
 I must say this was one of the most challenging roles ever for Kevin but considering how he already pulled off such a villain role in The Ultimate Crime Fighter, I must say I’m proud of him.
 He has gone past his other roles and portrayed such an intense character.
 His emotional state throughout were apparent and led us into believing and experiencing Sing Hei’s state of mind as the series progressed.
 It was so vivid and tragic at the same time.
 If anything, Kevin should have won an award for this role instead of all his roles from the past years (which I swear he could portray with both of his hands tied behind his back).
 This was a more challenging role and required more time and effort to pull off.

 This was the first time in a series that I enjoyed watching a villain character like Roger so much.
 He had played villains in the past and most of them were of characters who were driven to the wall and had no other choice but to do some “wrongs.”
-Those characters usually had to improvise in the end to fit the situation and mostly do rash things thus leading to downfall and/or different consequences.
+Those characters usually had to improvise in the end to fit the situation and mostly do rash things thus leading to their downfall and/or facing different consequences.
 However, in this series, Roger’s character, Tong Lap Yeen, has been planning out all his traps from the beginning to the end.
 He has never been careless or reckless in his behavior.
-Every word and action were planned and consequences came out as a result.
+Every word and action was planned and consequences came out as a result.
 Sure, unexpected things happened, but he soon cooked up a scheme just as quick to resolve the matter in a snap.
 He possessed both of intelligence and vigilance toward everyone around him.
-The fact that his character never shown an ounce of regret in the end made it even more scary and suspenseful.
+The fact that his character never shown an ounce of regret, in the end, made it even scarier and suspenseful.
 It made one guessed even more about his character.
 It just didn’t end there.
 It followed a somewhat eerie path that he was one of those criminals who didn’t regret anything–and might take up on revenge or doing more wrongs after he got released in the future.
 A very well crafted character in fact.
 One of the best villain characters by far.
 No wonder Roger was having trouble sleeping at times during the night while filming the series because this was one of the most challenging villain roles for him–especially after all those silly and/or goofy roles he portrayed in the recent years.
 And he pulled it off to the point of flawless!

 Other things I like about this series:

 - The partnership and/or companionship between Kevin and Ellesmere in this series as Cheung Sing Hei and Yeung Kin Yip.
-Although Ellesmere didn’t appear much (or it seemed that way to me) but he played such an important role being Kevin’s ally in here, assisting him in finding out different things on the side while Kevin had to pretend he was on the same side as Roger.
+Although Ellesmere didn’t appear much (or it seemed that way to me), he played such an important role being Kevin’s ally in here, assisting him in finding out different things on the side while Kevin had to pretend he was on the same side as Roger.
 They were a great duo because they were actually forced to collaborate because of the murder slate Roger pinned on Ellesmere, causing Ellesmere wanting to bring Roger in for justice more than anything else and bringing out his sense of righteousness also (although somewhat too comedic as how he portrayed it).
 They were funny as bro-in-laws and also as a team.
 Always having to bicker in front of others or show signs of disapproval yet always getting together to discuss cases when others weren’t around.
 I wasn’t as impressed with Ellesmere’s performances before but in recent series and especially in this one, I really like him as an actor and feel that he was really up to different and bigger roles–even if he doesn’t get as much chance.

-- Eddie Lee & Elaine Yiu – I already known and sense it in the beginning already but it was really nice and cute and somewhat a subtle point to the series.
+- Eddie Lee and Elaine Yiu – I already knew and sense it in the beginning already but it was really nice and cute and somewhat a subtle point to the series.
 It wasn’t too much either considering the mood set for this series itself.
 There were also some conflicts between them during intense times, but really enjoy it during the other times and somewhat near the end where they reunite again.

-- Evergreen Mak & Fiona Yuen – The fact that they paired up numerous times already made it feel weird to not pair them up again when they’re in the same series together.
+- Evergreen Mak and Fiona Yuen – The fact that they paired up numerous times already made it feel weird to not pair them up again when they’re in the same series together.
 But still fun to watch and probably for the last time or so since Fiona has left TVB already.

 - The fact that Kevin doesn’t end up with Yoyo or Macy.
 It would be too lame or overdone and definitely defeats the purpose.
-Considering after so much things has happened, how could Yoyo accept Kevin just like that after she found out and broke up with Roger?
+Considering after so many things has happened, how could Yoyo accept Kevin just like that after she found out and broke up with Roger?
 And the fact that how could Kevin accept Macy–even if Macy doesn’t mind–just like that?
-He can’t just end up with her just because of guilt and harm he caused for her and vice versa, plus there has been so many conflicts going on.
+He can’t just end up with her just because of guilt and harm he caused for her and vice versa, plus there have been so many conflicts going on.
 Even if in the future, they should meet again and reconsider, they honestly need more “cool off” time and think about it more carefully of the consequences and/or resolve conflicts of their minds first.
 But I honestly don’t ever think they could end up together even if she didn’t meet someone else and is getting married soon.
 He had used her and she also took revenge on him.
 Both parties couldn’t be blamed.
 But what I dislike the most was when he did try to withdraw several times, she kept coming back and forcing him to accept her.
 Yes, can’t blame her for liking him, but she provided the opportunity for him to use her even more.
 And then when he finally told her they couldn’t be together for real, she would slap him and then go back to him again.
 He already came clear but she still acted like it was his fault and assumed that he was with Yoyo, etc. Even if he was with Yoyo afterward, they’ve already broken up.
 What was with that?
 It was a great choice for Yoyo not to accept Kevin either.
 She would keep thinking about the conflicts between them all and what had happened.
 Probably something will happen in the future, but not at that time.

 Aside from those things, I would like to bring a point up also–or probably yet another point (lol).
 I usually don’t like to pick on new actors/ actresses but I must agree with some people that Yvonne Ho as Kevin’s sister is a poor choice.
 I swear she could be his older sister and making her a tad more childish at times doesn’t help either.
 (I know she worked very hard and shouldn’t be blamed but the pressure put on her to portray this role is somewhat unfair.)
-At first, I thought she should swapped roles with Elaine or at least pick Elaine to be Kevin’s sister and pick someone else to be Roger’s sister.
+At first, I thought she should have swapped roles with Elaine or at least pick Elaine to be Kevin’s sister and pick someone else to be Roger’s sister.
 However, I could see towards the end of the series that Elaine as Hoi Man plays a bigger role after Roger sheds off his mask slowly to the others.

 Overall, this was a very good series and for the first time–I wouldn’t mind a sequel–IF there is going to be one in the future.